canonical/lxd/doc/index.md

 Docker configuration you may need to have the needed extra kernel modules loaded by the host.

-You can do so by setting a comma seperate list of kernel modules that your container needs with:
+You can do so by setting a comma separate list of kernel modules that your container needs with:

 ```bash
 lxc config set <container> linux.kernel_modules <modules>